84monica/FEUP-IA/TP1/README.md

 ## How to Run

-* From inside the folder src run main.py
+* From inside the folder src/ run main.py
 ```
 python main.py
 ```